 Treat your Group to a Square or Round Dance Party

 Are you searching for a different way to get members of your church or service organization together for a fun evening?
 Would your Girl Guide group like to provide fathers and daughters an opportunity to do something together?
 Want something that'll give an extra sparkle to your upcoming wedding reception?
 Callers and cuers are available to teach, call and cue for your special single-event dance, using any of the dance forms described below.
 Schedules are busy so please plan ahead.
-You can start by looking for a leader near you.
+You can start by going to the Beginner Parties page.

 Dance Forms in our World